 - Customers must be able to change or replace a financial product or service, request a withdrawal of the product or service or submit a complaint without facing any unreasonable barriers.

-Section 8 of the Conduct Standard outlines procedures to be implemented by banks in addressing complaints lodged by customers and provides that all banks must have a complaints management framework in place which keeps a record of all customer complaints made, identify risks and trends in the nature of complaints received and then report to their governing bodies regarding their analyses as well the action they will take or have taken to address these risks and trends.
+Section 8 of the Conduct Standard outlines procedures to be implemented by banks in addressing complaints lodged by customers and provides that all banks must have a complaints management framework in place which keeps a record of all customer complaints made, identifies risks and trends like complaints received and then report to their governing bodies regarding their analyses as well the action they will take or have taken to address these risks and trends.

 The bank must within a reasonable time, after receiving a complaint, acknowledge receipt thereof as well as inform the complainant of the process to be followed in addressing the complaint.
 Thereafter, the complainant must be kept adequately informed of the progress of the complaint, any cause of delay in finalising the complaint and the bank’s final decision.